dwyl/learn-tachyons/README.md

 # Learn Tachyons

-[Help Wanted!]
-Learn how to use Tachyons to craft beautiful, responsive &amp; fast UI with minimal CSS!
+Learn how to use Tachyons to craft beautiful, responsive, functional and fast UI with minimal CSS!

 ## What?